Radon: Accumulation in buildings

 Some of the highest radon hazard in the US is found in Iowa and in the Appalachian Mountain areas in southeastern Pennsylvania.
 Iowa has the highest average radon concentrations in the US due to significant glaciation that ground the granitic rocks from the Canadian Shield and deposited it as soils making up the rich Iowa farmland.
 Many cities within the state, such as Iowa City, have passed requirements for radon-resistant construction in new homes.
 The second highest readings in Ireland were found in office buildings in the Irish town of Mallow, County Cork, prompting local fears regarding lung cancer.

-In a few places, uranium tailings have been used for landfills and were subsequently built upon, resulting in possible increased exposure to radon.

 Since radon is a colorless, odorless gas, the only way to know how much is present in the air or water is to perform tests.
 In the US, radon test kits are available to the public at retail stores, such as hardware stores, for home use, and testing is available through licensed professionals, who are often home inspectors.
 Efforts to reduce indoor radon levels are called radon mitigation.
 In the US, the EPA recommends all houses be tested for radon.
-In the UK under the Housing Health & Safety Rating System (HHSRS) property owners have an obligation to evaluate potential risks and hazards to health and safety in a residential property.
+In the UK, under the Housing Health & Safety Rating System, property owners have an obligation to evaluate potential risks and hazards to health and safety in a residential property.
+Alpha-radiation monitoring over the long term is a method of testing for radon that is more common in countries outside the United States.

 Industrial production

 Radon is obtained as a by-product of uraniferous ores processing after transferring into 1% solutions of hydrochloric or hydrobromic acids.
 The gas mixture extracted from the solutions contains H_{2}, O_{2}, He, Rn, CO_{2}, H_{2}O and hydrocarbons.
 The mixture is purified by passing it over copper at 993 K to remove the H_{2} and the O_{2}, and then KOH and P_{2}O_{5} are used to remove the acids and moisture by sorption.
 Radon is condensed by liquid nitrogen and purified from residue gases by sublimation.

-Radon commercialization is regulated, but it is available in small quantities for the calibration of 222Rn measurement systems, at a price, in 2008, of almost US$6,000 per milliliter of radium solution (which only contains about 15 picograms of actual radon at any given moment).

-Radon is produced by a solution of radium-226 (half-life of 1,600 years).
+Radon commercialization is regulated, but it is available in small quantities for the calibration of 222Rn measurement systems.
+In 2008 it was priced at almost US$6,000 per milliliter of radium solution (which only contains about 15 picograms of actual radon at any given moment).
+Radon is produced commercially by a solution of radium-226 (half-life of 1,600 years).
 Radium-226 decays by alpha-particle emission, producing radon that collects over samples of radium-226 at a rate of about 1 mm3/day per gram of radium; equilibrium is quickly achieved and radon is produced in a steady flow, with an activity equal to that of the radium (50 Bq).
 Gaseous 222Rn (half-life of about four days) escapes from the capsule through diffusion.
+Radon sources have also been produced for scientific purposes through the implantation of radium-226 into solid stainless steel.